0x546F6D/pttb_-_Pin_To_TaskBar/README.md

 # pttb - Pin To TaskBar

-Pin To TaskBar in C:
+Pin To TaskBar for command line:

   - Minimal reverse engineering of syspin.exe from https://www.technosys.net/products/utils/pintotaskbar
   - With only "Pin to taskbar" functionality included, as I didnt need the others